 A third performance is held at our annual Legends of the Future gala dinner and concert.

-The Virtuosi duos, trios and quartets are encouraged to perform all over Houston for a modest honorarium or with their compliments in malls and senior citizen homes etc.
+The Virtuosi duos, trios, and quartets are encouraged to perform all over Houston for a modest honorarium or with their compliments in malls, senior citizen homes, etc.

 Our vision is that someday Virtuosi alumni will return to Texas as performers, educators, and arts advocates to give their expertise back to the community that helped develop them as young students.